Financial information for offer-holders

 Before you apply to Peterhouse

 Peterhouse is proud to be one of only four Cambridge Colleges that works with the Jardine Foundation.
 The Jardine Foundation offers full scholarships to students from certain countries in the Far East.
-Applications to the Jardine Foundation are seperate from applications to Peterhouse, and the deadline to apply is usually in late October.
+Applications to the Jardine Foundation are separate from applications to Peterhouse, and the deadline to apply is usually in late October.

 After you have an offer from Peterhouse